Skip to main content

 3. cURL installed on your machine. macOS and Linux include it by default.
 Windows users can use Git Bash or WSL.

 4. A webhook endpoint ready to receive payloads.
 This can be a custom server, a Zapier webhook, a Make scenario, or any HTTPS URL that accepts POST requests.
-See our webhook setup guide for details.
+See the webhook setup guide for details.

 5. A list of target companies or industries you want to monitor.
 Social signals work best when scoped to your ICP.